How Difficult is the Mission

 Comic Relief (retired – 2020)

-Most of our 60-minute games fall into a general difficulty range of 6-8 for the intermediate player.
+Most of our 60-minute games fall into a general intermediate difficulty range for the average player.
 The puzzles in these rooms are designed to engage groups in significant critical thinking and creative solutions.
 When supplemented with the 5-hints from our trained gamemasters, these games have a general success rate of 30-40%.

 It’s our philosophy that an escape room is a premium entertainment experience and when a group pays for a 60-minute session, they expect to encounter enough puzzles for (almost) and hour of enjoyment.
 Think of it this way – our 60-minute games have roughly 13 steps, which each average about 5 minutes to accomplish.
 That is 65 minutes of play.
 Teams should collaborate, multi-task, and communicate to get everything done within the 60-minute time limit as the goal.